Calibrating Generative Models to Distributional Constraints: Extended Discussion of Related Work

 Most closely related to the present work, \citet{khalifa2020distributional} fine-tune autoregressive language models to match distributional constraints.
 Like CGM-reward, their approach also targets the maximum entropy solution \eqref{eq:max-ent-solution}, but through a different divergence; they choose the KL divergence in the ``forward'' direction, $\KL{p_{\mbalpha^*}}{p_{\theta}}$, rather than in the ``reverse'' direction, $\KL{p_\theta}{p_{\mbalpha^*}}$, as in CGM-reward.

-Empirically, the approximate solutions to the calibration problem \eqref{eq:prob-calibration} found by \citet{khalifa2020distributional} fall shorter of constraint satisfaction compared to CGM, particularly CGM-relax. \citet{khalifa2020distributional} achieves comparable, albeit slightly worse, performance to CGM-reward in the TinyStories gender rebalancing experiment (\Cref{subsec:autoregressive}), reducing miscalibration by roughly 85\%.
-CGM-relax, on the other hand, reduces constraint violation up to 98\%.
+Empirically, the approximate solutions to the calibration problem \eqref{eq:prob-calibration} found by \citet{khalifa2020distributional} fall short of constraint satisfaction compared to CGM, particularly CGM-relax. \citet{khalifa2020distributional} achieves comparable, albeit slightly worse, performance to CGM-reward in the Gemma 2 gender rebalancing experiment (\Cref{subsec:autoregressive}), reducing miscalibration by roughly 81\%.
+CGM-relax, on the other hand, reduces constraint violation up to 94\%.

 In follow-up work, \citet{go2023aligning} propose an algorithm for aligning language models to a specified target distribution by minimizing an arbitrary $f$-divergence (including the forward and reverse KL divergence).
 One example they consider is when the target distribution is the maximum entropy distribution corresponding to some constraint functions; the choice of forward KL then reduces to \citet{khalifa2020distributional}.
 However, they obtain $< 50\%$ reduction in constraint violation.